kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 Resources admitted to test environment would then be checked against both policy configurations.

-This design separates admission policy _definition_ from _configuration_.
+To summarize, this "API Shape" separates admission policy _definition_ from _configuration_.
 This has a couple advantages:

 - Access to, and delegation of, policy configuration is more manageable.
 In particular, Kubernetes RBAC works well with this design.